LucioFex/Simple-Web-Calculator/README.md

 # Simple Web Calculator

-### A basic calculator made only in HTML, CSS and JavaScript.
+### The "Simple-Web-Calculator" is a basic tool that has the system of a normal arithmetic calculator, with the specialty of having some buttons and scientific symbols.

 ![](imgs/calculator_img.png)

-This is a simple arithmetic web calculator, with some implementations of a scientific one.
+This is a simple arithmetic web calculator, with some implementations of a scientific one, made only with HTML, CSS and JavaScript.

 ![](imgs/preview_img1.jpg)